time-less-ness/timeless-imgview/README.md

 **A** Yeah, Homebrew keeps breaking my Python whenever I upgrade or install something else.
 Go through the installation instructions again.
 If you know how to fix this, submit a PR.
 I think Linux has this problem less often.
+Now that the instructions are updated to use `venv` I suspect this will be less of a problem.